how2kritin/gRPC-programs/README.md

 ### Instructions to run
 1. Create a CA certificate (you can follow [this guide](https://arminreiter.com/2022/01/create-your-own-certificate-authority-ca-using-openssl/)) and name it `ca.crt`.
 Put the `ca.crt` as well as its key named `ca.key` in the [certificate folder](MyUber/certificate).
-2. Follow the instructions mentioned at [this README](MyUber/README.md).
+2. Follow the instructions mentioned in [this README](MyUber/README.md).

 ### Source Code:
 * [Client](MyUber/client)